ppy/osu-wiki/news/2024/2024-03-20-bespoke-music-in-osu.md

 ## Inside the music pipeline

-While ::mangomizer::{ user=1893718 } and [pishifat](https://osu.ppy.sh/users/3178418) touched on the process of World Cup music production, how does it fare for other tournaments? **Kasumi** had this to say:
+While ::mangomizer::{ user=1893718 } and ::pishifat::{ user=3178418 } touched on the process of World Cup music production, how does it fare for other tournaments? **Kasumi** had this to say:

 > **Kasumi-sama:** The production process in GTS is very largely hands-off from us as admins.
 It all depends on the slot we shoot for, but for tiebreakers for example, we usually just give a general rundown of the structure we'd like, as well as a specific atmosphere we're shooting for.
 At that point, everything like genre, BPM and length, are basically decided by the artist's wish.
 >